enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 Coming soon(TM).

-For now, the SDK only deals with BT devices which are already paired with the Android device.
+For now, the SDK only deals with BT slave devices which are already paired with the Android device, and master devices.

 ## Device discovery process

 On startup, the library lists all BT provider services.
+A provider implements BtSppScannerProvider, extends Service and references itself in the manifest, allowing it to be used as a bound service.

 ### Slave devices (Android opens the connection to the scanners)